 In many instances, homeowners limit crape myrtles' natural beauty by performing crape "murder."
 This is when you cut the tree back from the top, leaving stubs, consequently shortening the life of your tree.
 Crape myrtles are best grown as trees, and you should prune them as trees.
-Winter is the best time to prune crape myrtles.
+Winter is the best time to prune crape myrtles, and understanding this will help you maintain the health and beauty of your trees.